These SLO County clubs took nearly $400,000 from the NRA in six years

 According to the AP data, Cal Poly is listed as having accepted $21,918 in NRA grants — $650 in cash and $21,268 in non-cash contributions — in two donations in 2011 and 2016.
 University spokesman Matt Lazier said the 2011 donation was an in-kind donation of $5,828 worth of rifles to the university’s Military Science/ROTC program for the purpose of establishing a rifle team.

-But Lazier said, because the campus ROTC program doesn't own or store live weapons, the rifles were gifted to an off-campus firing range, though he did not know which one.
+But Lazier said, because the ROTC program doesn’t use live weapons, the rifles were gifted to an off-campus firing range, though he did not know which one.
 The rifle team was never established, he said.

 The 2016 donation included $650 in cash and $15,440 worth of ammunition to the Cal Poly Marksmanship Club.